- Morning, afternoon or full-day tour to the Provençal lavender fields from Aix-en-Provence

 Why Our Insiders Chose This Tour

 This is a great way of exploring the beautiful region of Provence when the lavender fields are all in bloom.
-As this only happens a few months of the year make sure you don't miss out!
+As this only happens for two months of the year make sure you don't miss out!

 What You Can Expect